1. Home

 Defining the relevant properties and values (i.e. accepted, rejected) for assessments can be done via the verification settings menu.
 To adjust the set-up, follow these steps:

-(1) Navigate to the verification part of the settings menu in the navigation bar.
+(1) Navigate to the verification part of the Attributes settings menu in the navigation bar.

-(3) Choose Verification assessment as the object type.
+(3) Choose Verification assessment as the object type and select the property table underneath it.

 Modify the name of a property